jamesqo/observable-vector/README.md

 Unforunately, Microsoft doesn't provide a default implementation of `IObservableVector`.
 This means that normally, you wouldn't be able to use it in your app without writing a lot of boilerplate code.

-Observable Vector simply provides a class that implements IObservableVector, so you don't have to make one yourself.
+**Observable Vector** simply provides a class that implements IObservableVector, so you don't have to make one yourself.

+## Features?

+- Easy to use
+- Easy to extend
+- Can be used from other languages, like C++/CX or JavaScript

-## OK, great.
+## OK, sounds great.
 How do I install this?

 Just: